 There are many types of plastic molding and methods used in manufacturing.
 Which plastic fabrication method is used depends on such factors as the product or part itself, its application, its size and shape, whether it requires thermoset or thermoplastic material, or high or low volume production rates.
 The following five plastic fabrication methods offer examples of the different kinds of plastic molding used for different manufacturing processes.

 Hand Layup Molding

 The oldest open molding process, the hand layup fabrication method, is often referred to as the most basic of the thermoset composite methods.
-The method is labor intensive and suited for low volume production of large components like showers, boat hulls, tubs, and storage tanks.
-It consists of placing plies, which are reinforcing layers of woven fabric, mats or even glass, manually into an open mold.
+The method is labor-intensive and suited for low volume production of large components like showers, boat hulls, tubs, and storage tanks.
+It consists of placing plies, which are reinforcing layers of woven fabric, mats, or even glass, manually into an open mold.
 The fabric may be pre-impregnated with resin or resin may be poured, brushed, or sprayed over and into the plies.
 Lamination of the structure is achieved by pressing out the trapped air by rollers or squeegees.
-Resins that cure at room temperature, such as those for polyesters and epoxies are the most commonly used in the hand layup method.
-Curing is initiated by a catalyst in the resin matrix without heat, hardening the fiber reinforced resin composite.
+Resins that cure at room temperatures, such as those for polyesters and epoxies are the most commonly used in the hand layup method.
+Curing is initiated by a catalyst in the resin matrix without heat, hardening the fiber-reinforced resin composite.

 Hand Layup Molding Advantages

 - Low tooling cost

 - Not good for small parts or high volume runs